qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     such as the DLC extended campaign alarm level.
 Captains shouldn't leave their prisoners unguarded.
   * **Fix**: Such guards are skipped when generating new patrols.
 They behave normally once alerted.
+    Inconsistent behavior from the player's perspective with Worldgen Extended.
+Stationary captains, CFOs, etc ignore patrol change, but the same units that spawned patrolling in new prefabs will not.
   * **Campaign Option**: enable/disable fix
   * **Credit**: Qoalabear
 * Broken Guard Patrols: Guard cannot reach a valid 2nd patrol point